Compress your data in real-time on any embedded system!

 Compression performance and time go up with larger window sizes.

-A Cortex-M4 running at 200 MHz has been used to measure the performance.
+A Cortex-M7 running at 200 MHz has been used to measure the performance.

-In a fixed parameter default configuration, RAM to RAM compression with 256 bytes window, it takes about 2500 cycles / byte, so the compression performance is about 400 kB/sec.
+Using RAM to RAM compression with 256 bytes window, the compression performance is about 400 kB/sec.

 Decompression performance is largely independent of the parameters, so that the window size does not have a major effect on decompression performance.

-Similar to the performance values for compression, a Cortex-M4 running at 200 MHz has been used to measure the performance.
+Similar to the performance values for compression, a Cortex-M7 running at 200 MHz has been used to measure the performance.